Manager Gordon Mills had managed to get Tom Jones his own ATV series in September

 Engelbert was no new discovery either.
 As far back as February 1959 Gerry Dorsey (his real name) had appeared several times on Oh Boy! and was a regular on Granada's The Song Parade from 1959 to 1960, then on Thank Your Lucky Stars in 1961, The 625 Show for the BBC in 1963, Thank Your Lucky Stars again in 1964 before his luck and record contract ran out.
 He had also auditioned for Opportunity Knocks from 1964 onwards.

-The show would be produced by ATV regular Colin Clews, with Jack Parnell and his orchestra as the musical backing, The Peter Gordeno Dancers and The Mike Sammes Singers also contributed.
+The show would be produced by ATV regular Colin Clews, with Jack Parnell and his orchestra as the musical backing, The Peter Gordeno Dancers and The Mike Sammes Singers were also regulars.

 It was shown by the regional ITV companies on different days with Anglia showing it the following Sunday, Rediffusion showing it two days' before ATV etc.